Coloring dense digraphs: Proof of Theorem

 \begin{theorem} For every superhero $H$ and every pair of integers $k,\alpha \ge 1$, there is a number $f(H,k,\alpha)$ such that every $\Delta(H,T_k,T_1)$-free digraph $D$ with $\alpha(D)\le\alpha$ has $\chi(D)\le f(H,k,\alpha)$. \end{theorem}

 The idea of the proof of Theorem \ref{thm:h1k-main2} is as follows.
-Fix a large number $c$ and call a subset $B$ of $V(D)$ with $\chi(B)=c$ a \emph{bag}.
-We aim at finding a longest chain of disjoint bags $B_1,...,B_t$ in $V(D)$, together with a partition $V(D)\backslash \bigcup B_i$ into sets we call \emph{zones} $Z_0,...,Z_t$ such that there is no \emph{backward arc} in $D$ (where $uv$ is a backward arc if the bag or zone containing $u$ has higher index than the bag or zone containing $v$).
+Fix a large number $c$ and call a subset $B$ of $V(D)$ such that $\chi(B)=c$ a \emph{bag}.
+We aim to find a longest chain of disjoint bags $B_1,\dots,B_t$ in $V(D)$, together with a partition $V(D)\setminus {\bigcup B_i}$ into sets we call \emph{zones} $Z_0,\dots,Z_t$ such that there is no \emph{backward arc} in $D$ (where $uv$ is a backward arc if the bag or zone containing $u$ has higher index than the bag or zone containing $v$).
 Then, using maximality of $t$, we show that the chromatic number of every zone is bounded.
-Observe that all $B_i$ and $Z_i$ have bounded chromatic number, while $D$ has no backward arc, and so $D$ has bounded chromatic number.
+Once proving this, we observe that all $B_i$ and $Z_i$ have bounded chromatic number and since $D$ has no backward arc, $D$ has bounded chromatic number.
 However, the requirement that there is no backward arc in $D$ is too strong and so we will have to slightly relax it.
 In doing so, we will need to allow some backward arcs, but we will want to do so in a very controlled manner.
 This leads us to the following definitions.